divya-sharma-28/Thread/README.md

 >  - Create a new class of [***MyThread***](app/src/main/java/com/thread/thread/MyThread.kt) class & call its start method.

 ### NOTE ABOUT THREAD
-> After calling start the execution of thread strats.
+> After calling start the execution of thread starts.
 One important note about [***MyThread***](app/src/main/java/com/thread/thread/MyThread.kt) is that as soon as run is finished, the thread is destroyed.

+# Worker Thread
+When